 Seed pods or dried flower heads can be harvested by drying in an open paper bag.
 When the seeds have dried sufficiently, shake the bag and the seed will spill out of the pod or off the head.
 Remove the non-seed material and store.
 Scoop the vegetable seeds out of the vegetable and rinse to remove the pulp or meat.
 Place the seeds on a paper towel until they are dry.

 How to Store Seeds

-Successful seed storage starts with good seed.
-It is not worth your time to store seed that is not viable or is of poor quality.
+Successful seed storage starts with good seed; it isn’t worth your time to store seed that isn’t viable or is of poor quality.
 Always purchase your primary plants or seed from a reputable nursery or supplier.
 Don’t save seed from plants that were hybrids as they are inferior to the parents and may not come true from seed.

 Keep seeds in a closed container such as a sealed mason jar.
 Place a cheesecloth bag of dry powdered milk at the bottom of the jar and put the jar in the refrigerator or freezer for long term seed storage.
 Label the contents clearly and date it as well.
 For seeds that will be stored for only a season, place the container in a cool, dark location.

 Properly stored seed will last up to a year.
 Some seeds can last for three to four years, such as:

 The seeds to use the quickest are: